Graduate School of Education

 - Expanding and interconnecting networks of lifelong learners

-- Complex interaction, including multiplayer computer simulation
+- Complex human interaction, including multiplayer games and simulations

 - Worldwide electronic distribution, especially to inexpensive mobile devices